Amreetsinha/knowledge-sharing-platform/knowledge-frontend/README.md

 - **Node.js**: v18.0.0 or higher
 - **npm**: v9.0.0 or higher

+### Environment Variables
+The application expects the backend API to be available.
+By default, it communicates with `http://localhost:8080/api`.
+Ensure the backend is running before starting the frontend.

 ### Frontend Setup
-1. Clone the repository and navigate to the frontend directory:
+1. Navigate to the frontend directory:
    ```bash
    cd knowledge-sharing-platform/knowledge-frontend
    ```